jomelsontanco/coding-challenge-mine-site-truck-tracking-system/README.md

 ### Architecture

-The project is structured according to four concerns, each following a distinct responsibility:
+The project is architected according to three concerns, each following a distinct responsibility:

 1. Map Definition (map-definition, map-service, mock-map-definition) - responsible for defining the contents of the map ("what to render").